 Desktop users on Canoeboot should just install a graphics card, and again boot with SeaBIOS in text mode; however, when you do this, SeaBIOS will execute the VGA option ROM on the card which will provide early video initialisation instead of coreboot’s initialisation, and that VGA ROM will usually implement full INT10H modes, including the ability to set modes in the BIOS (using interrupts), in which case you don’t need to worry about Kernel Mode Setting, but you should still use KMS anyway.

 The reason to use KMS is because it’s more efficient.
 The INT10H service can only be called in Real Mode or Virtual 8086 mode; v8086 is unavailable in long mode (x86_64) and switching into Real Mode just to set VGA modes is extremely expensive computationally speaking.
-This is why modern kernels (GNU+Linux and BSD one) do mode setting themselves.
+This is why modern kernels (Linux and BSD kernels) do mode setting themselves.

 You can learn more about INT10H text/VGA modes here: